Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 from collections.abc import Generator, Iterable, Iterator

-from ..base import Package
+from ..package import Package

 from ..version import TokenizedString